 A customer's security team emails procurement.
 They need "your SOC report" before the deal can close.
 You forward it to your engineering lead.
 Three days later, you're on a call with an auditor who asks which type you want — and nobody in the room knows the answer.

-Here is what each one actually means.
+Here's what each one actually means.

 What SOC Reports Are (and What They're Not)